CasandraGrullon/ios-control-flow-lab/README.md

 - I'm not quite sure what you are looking at
 - It will give a compile-time error

+Answer:  myCoolApp hasn't released yet,  Thanks for looking at myCoolApp!
 ***
 ## Question 3